Watching an evening baseball game, Tom Sox of Charlottesville

 Must-See Stops:

-- The Lawn and the oldest student rooms still in use.
+• The Lawn (a great place to just let the kids run!) and the oldest student rooms still in use.

-- Edgar Allan Poe’s Room (#13 West Range), a preserved dorm room where the famous poet lived as a student in the 1820s.
-Kids who love mysteries and spooky stories will enjoy this piece of history.
+• Edgar Allan Poe’s Room (#13 West Range), a preserved dorm room where the famous poet lived as a student in the 1820s.
+Kids will enjoy getting to push the button to hear the audio recording that shares about this spooky piece of history.

 6. Visit the Kluge-Ruhe Aboriginal Art Museum

-While many associate UVA with the museum, Kluge-Ruhe Aboriginal Art Collection is actually located in the Pantops area of Charlottesville.
+While many associate UVA with the museum, the Kluge-Ruhe Aboriginal Art Collection is actually located in the Pantops area of Charlottesville.
 It is the only museum in the U.S. dedicated to Indigenous Australian art and offers free admission with a suggested donation.
-Another great free thing to do wth kids in Charlottesville is the UVA Fralin Museum of Art.

 Why It’s Great: